 Picking a niche narrow enough to win

 The niche is, in retail terms, small.
-There are probably 60,000–80,000 people in the US and UK who would describe themselves as full-time freelance writers.
+There are perhaps 60,000–80,000 people in the US and UK who would describe themselves as full-time freelance writers.
 That ceiling does not matter for a newsletter that needs to find 400 paying subscribers.
 A 0.5% conversion rate on a niche of 80,000 is 400 people.
 The same conversion rate on "freelancers" generically would require an audience of 800,000+ to net the same number, and the content would have to be diluted.

 The first six months (slow)

 - Length: 1,200–1,500 words.
-Longer felt like a chore for both of us; shorter felt thin.
+Longer feels like a chore for everyone; shorter feels thin.

 The two inflection points